Once a week.

 A very complex biological system must work in concert for daze detection to occur.

 Say you're engrossed in a task, scrolling through your phone or reading a book.
 Suddenly that creepy, prickly feeling grabs hold of you.
 Someone's staring.
 You turn to find out who it is.
 Be they friend or foe, the feeling itself seems like an eerie sort of 6th sense.
 It's also a necessary part of being human, an adaptation that kept our ancestors alive.
 So how is it that we can even do this?
 It's actually an important feature of our sight, our brain, and certain social aspects of our species.

-The biological phenomenon is known as "gaze detection" or “gaze perception.”
-Neurological studies have found that the brain cells which initiate this response are very precise.
+The biological phenomenon is known as "gaze detection" or “gaze perception."
+Neurological studies have found that the brain cells that initiate this response are very precise.
 If someone turns their gaze off of you by turning just a few degrees to their left or right, that eerie feeling quickly fades.
 Scientists suggest that a complex neural network is behind gaze detection.

 So far, the neural network responsible in humans remain unidentified.
 A study with macaque monkeys however, discovered the neurological circuits responsible for their gaze detection, even getting down to the specific cells involved.

 We do know that ten distinct brain regions are involved with human sight, and there may be more.
 The visual cortex is the main contributor.
 This is a large area at the back of the brain, which supports many important aspects of sight.
 But other areas, such as the amygdala, which registers threats, must also be involved with gaze detection somehow.

 Humans are sensitive to the gaze of others.
 When another person changes the direction of their attention, we automatically follow their gaze.
 It's more than just being predators, who as a group are naturally sensitive and drawn toward changes in the environment.
 It also has to do with the cooperative and social nature of humans and how we've depended on one another throughout our history and development.